doggywatty/FMOD-Decompiler/README.md

 # FMOD-Decompiler

-FMOD-Decompiler is a VERY VERY WIP tool that attempts to decompile multiple FMOD bank files into a single `.fspro` project.
+FMOD-Decompiler is a WIP tool that attempts to decompile multiple FMOD bank files into a single `.fspro` project.
 This allows users to reconstruct an FMOD project from compiled bank files, making it easier to analyze or modify existing audio assets.<br>

 This uses DLLs from the [FMOD Studio API](https://fmod.com/download#fmodengine).